Welcome

 Key Term: Input Tax

 The VAT paid by a VAT-registered business on goods or services it purchases for business purposes.
-This can often be reclaimed from HMRC, offsetting the Output Tax liability.
+This can often be reclaimed from HMRC, offsetting the output tax liability.

 Firms account to HMRC quarterly, paying the difference between the output tax collected and the input tax incurred.
 If input tax exceeds output tax, the firm can reclaim the difference from HMRC.
+Importantly, VAT is due based on the tax point (usually when the VAT invoice is issued), not when the client pays.

 VAT on Professional Charges